chipsalliance/i3c-core/doc/source/axi_recovery_flow.md

 - `payload_available_o` asserts in bypass mode when the Indirect FIFO is full, `REC_PAYLOAD_DONE` is set, or the image has been activated.
 It deasserts when the FIFO is empty.
-- `REC_PAYLOAD_DONE` must be set after the last chunk and cleared after activation
+- `REC_PAYLOAD_DONE` must be set after the last chunk (step 9) and cleared by the Image Provider at step 17 when transitioning to the next stage.
+Device Firmware must not poll `payload_available_o` for a new image until it observes `payload_available_o` deassert, confirming the Image Provider has cleared `REC_PAYLOAD_DONE`.

 ## AXI Bypass Architecture